rekalogika/rekalogika.dev/docs/rekapager/06-batch-processing/01-pageable.md

 * Contrary to what one might expect, `toIterable()` actually runs the query only once, then loads the entire result into memory, which can be problematic for large result sets.
-It only saves us memory in the hydration phase, in the sense that it does not hydrate the result into entities all at once.
+It only saves us memory and time in the hydration phase, in the sense that it does not hydrate the result into entities all at once.

 * Even when you don't care about memory usage, queries with large results will be much slower to execute.
 The application must wait for the query to finish, and